Gulli: History

 In 2011, the first Gulli indoor playground opened.
-Developed since 2009 and operated by La Boîte aux Enfants, there is 15 Gulli Parcs opened in 2024.
+Developed since 2009 and operated by La Boîte aux Enfants, the number of Gulli Parcs rose to 15 in October 2024.

 On 23 December 2013, a deal was reached between Lagardère and France Télévisions to purchase the latter's shares in Gulli.
 Until then, the two groups were bound by a shareholders' agreement with a non-competition clause, which made it impossible for France Télévisions to create a public youth channel, as the Minister of Culture Aurélie Filippetti had hoped.
 By exiting Gulli, France Télévisions was able to create its own children's channel on France 4.
 As part of the negotiations for the purchase of the public service's 34% stake in Gulli, the total volume of advertising was capped in the children's programming slots on France 4 during 3 years so as not to compete in advertising with Gulli.
 The deal was finalised on 29 October 2014 with the transfer of 34% of France Télévisions's shares to Lagardère for €25 million.

-In June 2014, its SVOD service Gulli Max was launched.
+La Grande enquête des marques préférées des familles 2018 designated Gulli as the favorite channel for parents regarding programming aimed at kids.
+CSA revealed in its annual reports that Gulli was one of the three national private free-to-air channels that, in 2016, was seen as profitable, behind TF1 and M6.
+Most private channels, however, were in the red, largely due to the growth in offer in 2012.

 In 2019, Lagardère Active sold its television division to Groupe M6 in a €215 million deal, effective from 2 September.